Hadronic Equation of State and Speed of Sound in Thermal and Dense Medium: Speed of Sound Squared in Hadron Resonance Gas

-where $N$ is the total number of hadron resonances of interest.
 As no phase transition is conjectured in HRG, summing over all hadron resonances results in the final thermodynamic pressure in the hadronic phase.
 Switching between hadron and quark chemistry is given by the correspondence between the {\it hadronic} chemical potentials and that of the quark constituents, for example, $\mu_i =3\, n_b\, \mu_q + n_s\, \mu_S$, where $n_b$($n_s$) being baryon (strange) quantum number.
 The chemical potential assigned to the {\it degenerate} light quarks is $\mu_q=(\mu_u+\mu_d)/2$ and the one assigned to strange quark reads $\mu_S=\mu_q-\mu_s$.
 The strangeness chemical potential $\mu_S$ is calculated as a function of $T$ and $\mu_i $ under the assumption that the overall strange quantum number has to remain conserved in the heavy-ion collisions~\cite{Tawfik:2004sw}.
-Based on this assumption, $\mu_S(\mu,T)$ is to be calculated at each value of the baryo-chemical potential $\mu$ and temperature $T$.
+Based on this assumption, $\mu_S(\mu,T)$ is to be calculated at each value of the chemical potential $\mu$ and temperature $T$.